lonnieshankling-cloud/whereisit-inventory-app/DEVELOPMENT.md

 # Getting Started

-This project consists of an Encore application.
+This project consists of an Encore backend application and a React Native mobile app.
 Follow the steps below to get the app running locally.

+## Shopping List Backend Sync

+The shopping list feature now supports backend synchronization!
+This allows household members to share shopping lists across devices.

+### Features:
+- ✅ **Automatic Sync**: Shopping list syncs with backend when online
+- ✅ **Offline-First**: All operations work offline and sync when connection is restored
+- ✅ **Pull-to-Refresh**: Manual sync by pulling down on the shopping list
+- ✅ **Sync Indicator**: Visual feedback when syncing with backend
+- ✅ **Multi-User**: Shopping lists are shared across household members

+### How It Works:
+1. All shopping list operations (add, update, delete) work offline-first in SQLite
+2. When online, changes automatically sync to the backend
+3. Backend serves as the source of truth for multi-user households
+4. Conflicts are resolved using last-write-wins from the server

+### Backend Endpoints:
+- `GET /shopping` - List all shopping items for household
+- `POST /shopping` - Add new shopping item
+- `PATCH /shopping/:id` - Update item (quantity, is_purchased)
+- `DELETE /shopping/:id` - Delete shopping item

 ## Prerequisites